Quantum clocks are more precise than classical ones: Classical clocks

 For $\tau^{(0)}$, (that corresponds to the tick arising from the $S_0$ subspace), we find the zeroth, first and second moments of the entire tick density to be (on application of Def. \ref{def:delayfunctionmoments}),

 where we have replaced $\chi_1 = 2 \mu_1^2$ (Eq. \ref{eq:1dmoments}) to simplify the expressions.
-Proceeding, we find that the accuracy is given by (Eq. \ref{eq:accuracygamma})
+Proceeding, we find that the precision is given by (Eq. \ref{eq:accuracygamma})

-As $Q_0 Q_1$ is the product of the zeroth moments of delay functions and thus $\leq 1$, we see that the accuracy decreases monotonically w.r.t. $\chi_0$.
+As $Q_0 Q_1$ is the product of the zeroth moments of delay functions and thus $\leq 1$, we see that the precision decreases monotonically w.r.t. $\chi_0$.
 As such, we may upper bound it by replacing $\chi_0$ by its minimum value using Corollary \ref{cor:previousbound}.
-Furthermore, noting that the moments $Q_0$ and $Q_1$ only appear as the product, and that $\mu_0$ and $\mu_1$ only affect the accuracy via their relative ratio, we can simplify the expression to
+Furthermore, noting that the moments $Q_0$ and $Q_1$ only appear as the product, and that $\mu_0$ and $\mu_1$ only affect the precision via their relative ratio, we can simplify the expression to